rajpurkarlab/CXR-Report-Metric/README.md

 # Requirements
-Ground Truth and Predicted reports must be arranged in the same order in a column named "reports" in two CSV files.
+Ground Truth and Predicted reports must be arranged in the same order in a column named "report" in two CSV files.
 The CSVs should also contain a corresponding "study_id" column that contains unique identifies for the reports.

 In `config.py`, set `GT_REPORTS` and `PREDICTED_REPORTS` to paths to the CSVs.